Edgemoor

 were decided.

-Neighborhood
+Neighborhood Plan

-Plan Committee:
+Committee: Drafts

-board members for review.
-Much work has
+members for review.
+Much work has gone

-gone into these revisions so please take the time to read them and offer comment.
+into these revisions so please take the time to read them and offer comment.
 Martin mentioned that they planned to revise

 the tone in chapter 4 to make it less aggressive.
 In addition, there was a new